-Rarely, patients with Graves’ disease do not have any symptoms.
-But they get diagnosed with Graves disease because their physician does a battery of laboratory tests including thyroid antibodies.
-I like to consider this condition an early stage of Graves disease.
+Rarely, patients with Graves’ disease do not have any symptoms, but they get diagnosed with Graves disease because their physician does a battery of laboratory tests including thyroid antibodies.
+I like to consider this condition an early stage of Graves’ disease.
 For this reason, it does not require any drug treatment, radioactive iodine or surgery.
-However, it does require treatment of the underlying autoimmune disorder which includes stress management, diet and high dose of vitamin D, as outlined in Treatment of Graves’ disease
+However, it does require treatment of the underlying autoimmune disorder which includes stress management, diet and a high dose of vitamin D, as outlined in Treatment of Graves’ Disease.

 An experienced endocrinologist puts all the clinical features of a patient into perspective.
 In this way, he can readily make a clinical diagnosis of Graves’ disease.
 Often, the endocrinologist will order a blood test for thyroid antibodies to confirm his clinical impression.